 Professor Wolfgang Drechsler is Professor of Governance.
-Currently, he is also Visiting Scholar at Harvard University’s Davis Center.
+He is also an Associate at Harvard University’s Davis Center and a member of its Advisory Board.
 BA Bridgewater College, MA University of Virginia, PhD University of Marburg, Graduate German University of Public Administration Speyer, Habilitation University of Tartu, SocScD (honorary doctorate) Corvinus University of Budapest.
 He previously taught at the Universities of Marburg, Gießen, Frankfurt/Main, and Tartu (Chair of Public Administration); as André Molitor Chair (professeur invité) at the Université catholique de Louvain; as Visiting Professor at the Universities of Lund and of Erfurt, at the Central University of Finance and Economics Beijing, at the University of Malaya, at Zhejiang and at Gadjah Mada Universities, at the National Institute for Development Administration (NIDA) Bangkok, at Corvinus, and at the Lee Kuan Yew School of Public Policy, National University of Singapore.

 In civil service, Wolfgang has been Advisor to the President of Estonia, Executive Secretary with the German Wissenschaftsrat during German Reunification, and, as an APSA Congressional Fellow, Senior Legislative Analyst in the United States Congress.
 He was vice chair of the executive board of PRAXIS, Estonia’s pre-eminent public policy think-tank; member of the Innovation Policy Council of the Estonian Ministry of Economics; member of the Lisbon Agenda Group for public management; and founding co-chair of the EGPA Permanent Study Group XV on ‘Public Administration, Technology, and Innovation’.
 He currently directs the RND’ large-scale institutional grant (IUT) on ‘Challenges to State Modernization in 21st Century Europe’, 2014-19, and since 2016, he is on the management board of IASIA.